What Is a Currency Crisis?

 Central banks should also avoid monetary policies that involve trading against the market unless it's necessary to prevent a broader crisis.
 For example, emerging market economies could have accepted the inevitability of currency outflows and reformed investment policies to attract foreign direct investment instead of trying to raise interest rates, which ended up costing central banks millions to maintain.
 It could have even helped spur exports and improve their domestic economies.

 Examples of Currency Crises

 Currency crises have been occurring with greater frequency since the Latin American debt crisis of the 1980s and earlier examples throughout history.

 The Latin American currency crisis of 1994 is one of the most well-known currency crises.
 After Mexico's economy began to slow and foreign reserves dwindled, investors began to fear that the country would default on its debt.
 These concerns became a sort of self-fulfilling prophecy when the country was forced to devalue its currency in 1994 and raise interest rates to nearly 80%, which ended up taking a toll on its gross domestic product (GDP).

 The Asian financial crisis of 1997 is another well-known example of a currency crisis.
 After experiencing rapid growth throughout the 1990s, the economies relied heavily on foreign debt to finance their growth, so when the taps were turned off they struggled to meet the debt payments.
 Fixed exchange rates became very difficult to maintain as investors grew concerned about default risks and currency valuations fell sharply lower.

 Lessons for Investors

 Investors should always be cognizant of currency dynamics when making investment decisions.
 Often times, it's possible to predict major problems before they arise to some extent, although market timing can be exceptionally difficult.
-This means that currency imbalances may be a good time to hedge a portfolio against risk rather than a time to make a major bet against the currency or country.
+Currency imbalances may be a good time to hedge a portfolio against risk rather than a time to make a major bet against the currency or country.